owlfox/til/unix/socket.md

 # some notes
-SO_BINDTODEVICE is not supported in macosx, why?
+TODO: SO_BINDTODEVICE is not supported in macosx, why?